-First, last March, the California Republican who chairs the House Intelligence Committee revealed members of the intel community had collected communications from Trump’s transition team back while Obama was president – leaving Democrats scrambling to reclaim their narrative that Trump had no evidence to back his claim that Obama had “wiretapped” Trump Tower.
+First, in March 2017, the California Republican who chairs the House Intelligence Committee revealed that members of the intel community had collected communications from Trump’s transition team back while Obama was president – leaving Democrats scrambling to reclaim their narrative that Trump had no evidence to back his claim that Obama had “wiretapped” Trump Tower.

 Then, Nunes, badgered by a combative establishment media, defended his decision to tell President Trump about the surveillance, while repeatedly explaining he had seen no evidence of communication between Russia and Trump’s transition team.

-Now he’s at the center of the storm over the four-page memo alleging “shocking” surveillance abuses of the Trump presidential campaign by the Justice Department and FBI – abuses some who have seen it call “worse than Watergate.”
-In response, at least two pundits on MSNBC have absurdly questioned on-air whether Nunes is a Russian agent.
+After that, he was at the center of the storm over a four-page memo alleging “shocking” surveillance abuses of the Trump presidential campaign by the Justice Department and FBI – abuses some who have seen it call “worse than Watergate.”
+In response, at least two pundits on MSNBC absurdly questioned on-air whether Nunes is a Russian agent.

-Meanwhile, Nunes, whose staff authored the memo, has released a statement appearing to confirm that the FBI used “unverified information” from the notorious anti-Trump dossier in its application for a FISA warrant to spy on Trump campaign officials.
+Meanwhile, Nunes, whose staff authored the memo, released a statement essentially confirming that the FBI used “unverified information” from the notorious anti-Trump dossier in its application for a FISA warrant to spy on Trump campaign officials.

 But who is Devin Nunes, and what does he believe?
 What are the principles for which he has been fighting in Congress since 2003?
 What type of future does he want for America?

 The answers to those questions can be found in Nunes’ book “Restoring the Republic: A Clear, Concise, and Colorful Blueprint For America’s Future,” which is available at the WND Superstore.